 Heart surgery can leave prominent scars that can cause significant emotional distress – especially if said scar later develops into a keloid.
 Any of the following heart surgery scars can turn into a keloid in at-risk individuals.

-- Posterolateral thoracotomy scar – right below the tip of the shoulder blade, measuring about 6 inches
+Right below the tip of the shoulder blade, measuring about 6 inches.

-- Axillary scar – right below the underarm, can measure up to 3 inches
+Right below the underarm can measure up to 3 inches

 BEFORE & AFTER GALLERY